GabrielMani15/automaticnextjscreations/README.md

 ## Error Handling
 The script includes intelligent error-handling features:
-- **Automatic Resolution**: If an error occurs, the script will attempt to resolve it automatically.
+- Automatic Resolution: If an error occurs, the script will attempt to resolve it automatically.
-- **Error Reporting**: If the script cannot resolve the issue, it will inform you about the specific steps needed to fix it.
+- Error Reporting: If the script cannot resolve the issue, it will inform you about the specific steps needed to fix it.
-- **GitHub Login Issues**: If `gh login` fails, try installing [GitHub Desktop](https://desktop.github.com/) to resolve authentication issues.
+- GitHub Login Issues: If `gh login` fails, try installing [GitHub Desktop](https://desktop.github.com/) to resolve authentication issues.